Bonfi96/PW_FAQ/index.md

 Please remember that after the distance is done adding, there might be a 30 min - 2h delay for it to be considered!
 This seems to be the #1 misconception that a lot users have reported so apologies for not making it clear!
+The app seems to work best overnight while you are not actively playing!
 <br><br>
 </div>